NOTES FOR PARTICIPANTS (the audience)

 Participants don’t need a Zoom login – just click on the meeting link in the invitation, which will open a web page.
 In that page you’ll click a link that will trigger opening the Zoom App on your computer.
 I am not including a meeting ID number here because it can change for every meeting, and Zoom recommends against posting it on a public website.
 Invitations will be emailed to all Nature Vancouver members with the Monday eNews, and to others on request.

-A popup window may then offer “Join with Computer Audio” – click on that button.
-Another option, if your computer audio is unsuitable, is to phone a Zoom number (see invitation, for example local 778-907-2071) and get your audio through an ordinary phone (check area code for long distance charges).
+Another option, if your computer audio is unsuitable, is to phone a Zoom number (see invitation, for example Vancouver local number 778-907-2071) and get your audio through an ordinary phone (check area code for long distance charges).
 Once Zoom answers the phone you’ll need to key in the meeting number (9 or 10 digits), and the meeting password.
 If you are playing sound on two devices in the same room, you will need to mute one of them to avoid feedback howl.

 To socialize before presentation starts we encourage you to turn on your microphone and camera, and turn them both off at 7:30.
 In the Q&A after the talk, please type in your questions or comments using the “chat” sidebar.